Emmacharleswilson/fab-fitness/README.md

 - Product quantity buttons are correctly disabled when at 1 or 99.
 - Add to wishlist button correctly only shows up for logged-in users.
 - Leave a review button correctly only shows up for logged-in users.
-- Users are prompted to login or sign up to leave a review.
+- Users are prompted to log in or sign up to leave a review.
 - Links correctly work, redirecting back to the products page and adding the product to the shopping bag.

 **Reviews**
-- Product reviews show for the correct product, matching the database.
+- Product reviews show the correct product, matching the database.
 - Product review form correctly not showing for users not logged in, shows for logged in users.
 - Confirm only the user who created the review or superusers have the option to edit a review.
 - Editing a review, edits the review, redirects to the correct section of the page.